swkarlekar/summaries/README.md

 ![Figure 14.
 Visualization of convolution layer.
 Output activations in green are iterated over and each element is computed by elementwise multiplication of blue highlighted input and red filters, summing them up, and offsetting the result by the bias.](http://cs231n.github.io/assets/conv-demo/index.html)

 _[Figure 14.
 Visualization of convolution layer.
 Output activations in green are iterated over and each element is computed by elementwise multiplication of blue highlighted input and red filters, summing them up, and offsetting the result by the bias.]_

+_If you can't see the image above, you can follow this link: http://cs231n.github.io/assets/conv-demo/index.html_

 A pooling layer is inserted periodically between convolutional layers.
 For each depth slice, the MAX operation is performed to resize and down-sample the input.
 Because the input is resized, pooling with larger receptive fields is destructive and loses too much information from the input.
 Thus, there has been recent criticism against the widely used practice of max-pooling to instead discard pooling layers and instead reduce the size of the input by using larger strides in the convolutional layer.
 However, max-pooling is still widely used and commonly accepted as standard practice.